jorodgrz/HIShells/README.md

 A deep-learning pipeline that detects HI shells (a.k.a. holes / bubbles) in 21 cm radio data cubes from the THINGS survey.
-It ingests a FITS cube, runs a 2D CNN over position–velocity (p–v) cuts, and outputs a table of shell candidates with Monte Carlo dropout confidence estimates.
+It ingests a FITS cube, runs a 2D CNN over position-velocity (p-v) cuts, and outputs a table of shell candidates with Monte Carlo dropout confidence estimates.

-HI shells are roughly spherical cavities in the neutral interstellar medium carved out by stellar winds, expanding HII regions, and supernovae — key tracers of stellar feedback.
+HI shells are roughly spherical cavities in the neutral interstellar medium carved out by stellar winds, expanding HII regions, and supernovae, key tracers of stellar feedback.
 They have historically been catalogued by eye, a slow and subjective process.
 This project tests whether a CNN trained on a published, hand-built catalog can reproduce human-level detections directly